gromacs/gromacs/python_packaging/README.md

 but for a Python interpreter that is very likely different from that used by the system administrator who installed GROMACS.

-To test, first install GROMACS to `/path/to/gromacs`.
+To build and install the Python package, first install GROMACS to `/path/to/gromacs`.
-Then, install and test in a Python virtualenv.
+Then, install the package in a Python virtualenv.

     source /path/to/gromacs/bin/GMXRC
     python3 -m venv $HOME/somevirtualenv
     source $HOME/somevirtualenv/bin/activate
     (cd src && pip install -r requirements.txt && pip install .)
     python -c 'import gmxapi as gmx'

+Use `pytest` to run unit tests and integration tests.

+    pip install -r requirements-test.txt
     pytest src/test
     pytest test